RachanKaur/nodeJSMapper/README.md

 Connecting the database through node.js application Create a simple node.js project.
 I have created a NodeJS express project.

-Research Documents for more information. blog node.js mapper with apache cassandra
-GitHub link

-I am using the already created Astra db AstraChatApp with keyspace name astrachatapp.
+I had created Astra db AstraChatApp with keyspace name astrachatapp.

 In the Astra UI dashboard click on the database name and move from overview to connect tab by clicking on the Connect.
 There are various ways available to connect to the Astra DB.